sawyerf/youtube-sm/README.md

 ## Commands
 ```
 -h                  Print the help text and exit
--n [file]           To change use an other xml file for yours subscriptions
+-n [file]           To use an other xml file for yours subscriptions
 -m [mode]           The type of file do you want (html, raw)
 -t [nb of days]     Numbers of days of subscriptions do you want in your file
 -d                  Show the dead channels + those who posted no videos